bchavezgd/grunt-emails/src/emails/1610-nccpt.md

 _One of the objectives of the National Fitness Hall of Fame is to “Promote the Future of Fitness”_ _and we do that by recognizing those individuals who are currently helping others “Get Fit & Stay Healthy” and those who are doing that very thing by participating in health & fitness activities._

 You can join as a NFHOF Fan Member today for just $15.00 (+S&H).
-There are numerous benefits for our members! <u>~ Free Professional Membership upgrades are also available for the next 100 trainers to join</u>.
+There are numerous benefits for our members! ~ Free Professional Membership upgrades are also available for the next 100 trainers to join.
 (Details at the website)

-<u>The criteria for earning</u> <u>GOLD “Star Performer” recognition in each category is listed below</u>: (Silver & Bronze criteria can be found at the NFHOF’s website: [www.nationalfitnesshalloffame.com](http://www.nationalfitnesshalloffame.com))
+The criteria for earning GOLD “Star Performer” recognition in each category is listed below: (Silver & Bronze criteria can be found at the NFHOF’s website: [www.nationalfitnesshalloffame.com](http://www.nationalfitnesshalloffame.com))

 Trainers (Personal trainers) – GOLD “Star Performer”